kiwitcms/enterprise/README.md

-While the software itself is open source we do not provide public access to the resulting `mrsenko/kiwitcms-enterprise` Docker image.
+While the software itself is open source we do not provide public access to the resulting `kiwitcms/enterprise` Docker image.
-This will be made available only to our subscribers.
+This is made available only to our subscribers.
 See [*Enterprise Subscription*](https://kiwitcms.org/#subscriptions)
 for more information.